sys-bio/ratesb_python/paper/paper.md

 # Statement of Need

 Mechanistic models in systems biology are essential tools for simulating and understanding the intricacies of complex biological systems, and a wide variety of rate laws are used.
 One commonly used rate law is *mass action* in which the reaction rate is proportional to the product of the concentrations of the reactants.
 To illustrate, consider a reaction in which $m$ molecules of $A$ combine with $n$ molecules of $B$ to produce $r$ molecules of $C$, or $m A + n B \rightarrow r C$.
-The mass action rate law is $k\times[A]^m\times[B]^n$, where $[x]$ is the concentration of $x$ and $k$ is a constant.
+The mass action rate law is $k\times[A]^m\times[B]^n$, where $[x]$ is the concentration of $x$ and $k$ are constants.

 The  `ratesb_python` package evaluates rate laws against a library of predefined types to identify anomalies that may compromise the accuracy of mechanistic models.
 This process involves categorizing rate laws based on their mathematical characteristics and examining their performance within the context of the model.
 Such analysis enables `ratesb_python` to identify potential errors and warnings, including discrepancies in reactant usage or abnormal reaction fluxes.
 For example, if the rate law provided for the reaction $2 H_2 + O_2 \rightarrow 2 H_2O$ is $k_1 [H_2]^2 [O_2] [H_2O]^2$ (where $k_1$ is a constant), ``ratesb_python`` reports an error since there is no defined classification for the rate law since the products are included ($[H_2O]$).